Generally miserable weather shortened today’s hike, but fantastic scenery on the way to the Cirque of the Towers made it entirely worth it.

 We made our way to the north shore of Big Sandy Lake, passing by no small number of campsites already set up.
 This was by far the most people I’ve seen on the CDT, though it was clear these were all weekend hikers.
 We had to go nearly a quarter-mile off-trail before we could find a good spot for the four of us, with enough extra space in case the rest of the group showed up.

 We quickly got our tents set up, and gathered around a fire pit; Pecorino started a fire for us using his camp stove to get the fire going very quickly.
+(This is something I’d been looking for an excuse to try since early on the Appalachian Trail.)
 We had a great view of Big Sandy Lake from our site, and even caught a glimpse of a bald eagle flying overhead.

 Having decided to go into Pinedale, I tried to coordinate that with Fuck-It, Velveeta, and Pecorino.
 The usual way into Pinedale is to hike ten miles off-trail to a trailhead, and then hitch into town.
 That’s about 52 miles total from here.
 Fuck-It advocated for a campground about 70 miles ahead, directly on-trail, that one can hitch from.
 He planned to get there in three days, which I didn’t think would work for me.
 (Tomorrow includes two long, steep passes, Jackass Pass and Texas Pass.
 25 miles through that seemed unlikely, even before considering my pack being broken.)

 It started raining, and we quickly retreated to our tents.
 I found that my phone wouldn’t charge again, due to water in its charging port.
 This wasn’t the first time it happened, though, so I wasn’t as worried about it as I was the last time.